Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes

 Now assume further that $\E [ Y^2 \mid X ] \leq C$ a.s.~and the function class $\cF$ consists of functions $f$ for which the predictions $f(X)$ are bounded as $|f(X)| \leq r$ almost surely.
-As we show in Appendix \ref{app:heavy-tailed-regression-example}, in this setup the Bernstein condition holds with exponent 1 and multiplicative constant $8 (\sqrt{C} + r)^2$.
-Proposition \ref{prop:bernstein-witness} then implies that the $(u,c)$-witness condition holds with $u = 16 (\sqrt{C} + r)^2$ and $c = \frac{1}{2}$.
+Proposition~\ref{prop:awkwardwithout} shows that in this setup, the Bernstein condition holds with exponent 1 and multiplicative constant $8 (\sqrt{C} + r)^2$.
+Proposition \ref{prop:bernstein-witness} then implies that the $(u,c)$-witness condition holds with $u = 16 (\sqrt{C} + r)^2$ and $c = \frac{1}{2}$. \end{myexample}

-We note that Theorem~\ref{thm:firstriskbound} cannot be used when the losses are heavy-tailed, since then the strong central condition cannot hold.
-However, in Example~\ref{ex:heavy-tailed-regression-II}, we show that weaker easiness conditions can still hold and fast rates can still be obtained. \end{myexample}
+\begin{proposition} Under the assumptions of the example above, the $(1, 8 (\sqrt{C} + r)^2)$-Bernstein condition holds. \end{proposition} We note that Theorem~\ref{thm:firstriskbound} cannot be used with squared loss when $Y$ is heavy-tailed as then the strong central condition cannot hold.
+Thus, while Example~\ref{ex:heavy-tailed-regression} might imply in this case that a $(u,c)$-witness condition holds, we do not yet have the machinery to put this fact to use.
+However, in Example~\ref{ex:heavy-tailed-regression-II}, we show that weaker easiness conditions can still hold and fast rates can still be obtained.